Networking and Interdisciplinary Fund

-- Providing a single point of contact for people outside the University (researchers, policymakers etc,) to link with researchers in a specific field and to provide presence in the global research community.
+- A web interface and single point of contact for people outside the University (researchers, policymakers etc,) to link with researchers in a specific field and to provide presence in the global research community.

 A suitable academic ‘Network Champion’ who is willing and able to invest significant time should be identified to lead activities.